jin-zhe/cheatsheets/C++.md

 # C++ Cheatsheet
-This is a work in progress
+*This is a work in progress*

+Unless otherwise specified, this is written for C++11.

 ## General
 Importing